-Typically ferns require repotting every 1-2 years, so check periodically if the roots are pot bound by removing some of the top soil and repot your fern to a pot that is at least and inch wider in diameter.
+Typically ferns require repotting every 1-2 years, so check periodically if the roots are pot-bound by removing some of the topsoil and repotting your fern to a pot that is at least an inch wider in diameter.

-Use new potting soil as this provides more nutrients and can hold more moisture then, older soil which may be more decomposed and less able to retain moisture.
+Use new potting soil as this provides more nutrients and can hold more moisture than, older soil which may be more decomposed and less able to retain moisture.

 Whilst ferns are ale to grow in a wide range of pots, they tend to grow better in unglazed clay pots as clay is a porous material that allows the soil to dry out more evenly which creates the optimal balance for ferns (ferns grow in soil that is moist, but not saturated).

-With a larger pot, the soil can retain more moisture around the roots, the fern has more access to the moisture an nutrients it requires to prevent the leaves turning brown and dying back.
+With a larger pot, the soil can retain more moisture around the roots, the fern has more access to the moisture and nutrients it requires to prevent the leaves from turning brown and dying back.